 Advanced Lettings Ltd are members of the Association of Residential Letting Agents, Propertymark which is the professional association for residential Letting Agents, promoting high standards and protecting the interests of agents, landlords and tenants.
-The Propertymark Code of Practice enshrines the objective of raising the standards and professionalism of letting agents by keeping up-to-date with the very latest legislation and offering an expert service to landlords and tenants alike.
+The Propertymark Code of Practice enshrines the objective of raising the standards and professionalism of letting agents by keeping up-to-date with the very latest legislation and offering expert services to landlords and tenants alike.
 Advanced Lettings holds client money protection with ARLA Propertymark.
+We are also backed by a Client Money Protection Scheme which guarantees your money is protected.

 To view the conduct and membership rules and our client money protection procedures please click the following link.